 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: anosognosia
+This week’s term is anosognosia.

 I wouldn’t be surprised if you haven’t heard this term before, so let’s break it down.
 Agnosia is an inability to recognize people or things.
 Nosology is the classification of diseases.
 Throw the two together, and you get anosognosia, which is a lack of self-awareness of one’s own disease/disorder.

-Sometimes anosognosia can occur as a result of traumatic brain injury or some other form of physical damage like a stroke.
-In this case it is treated as a neurological disorder.
+Anosognosia sometimes occurs as a result of traumatic brain injury or some other form of physical damage, like a stroke.
+In this case, it’s treated as a neurological disorder.

 Anosognosia is also used to describe a total lack of insight into mental illness.
-It refers both to a lack of awareness that what one is experiencing is as a result of illness, and an inability to recognize that treatment could be beneficial.
-Insight can exist on a continuum ranging from good to none (i.e. anosognosia), and it requires higher-level brain functions (particularly involving the prefrontal cortex) to properly self-evaluate.
+It refers both to a lack of awareness that what one is experiencing is as a result of illness and an inability to recognize that treatment could be beneficial.
+Insight can exist on a continuum, ranging from good to none (i.e. anosognosia).
+It requires higher-level brain functions, particularly involving the prefrontal cortex), to properly self-evaluate.
 In mental illness, sometimes those higher-level functions are impaired, reducing the individual’s capacity to recognize their own illness.

 People with psychotic conditions such as schizophrenia are more likely to have a lack of insight.
 Poor insight is not uncommon in acute mania.
-In depression, there may be a lack of insight if the person attributes what they are experiencing to being fundamentally a horrible human being.
+In depression, lack of insight could involve attributing their experiences to being fundamentally a horrible human being.

 Disagreeing with a diagnosis is not in and of itself a lack of insight.
 Someone might recognize that they are experiencing symptoms of an illness, but disagree with their physician on what condition best accounts for those symptoms.
-Someone with partial insight might recognize that they’ve had a decline in functioning, but have no idea what accounts for it.
-Partial insight could also be manifested as awareness that certain symptoms are due to illness, but believing that other effects are not.
+Someone with partial insight might recognize that they’ve had a decline in functioning, but have no idea why.
+Partial insight could also be manifested as awareness that certain symptoms are due to illness, but believing that others are not.
 As an example, someone with schizophrenia might recognize that hallucinations are probably due to their illness, but remain firmly fixed in their belief that a delusional idea is reality-based.